ShivaEslami97/Study-Web-Dashboard/README.md

 \
 **Study Web Dashboard** can be used for online applications for education and learning app and softwares.\
 \
-This Template is built using Html5 and Css.
+This Template is built using Html5 and Css and comes with a unique and modern menu and developed with latest trending techniques.

 ## Demo